ros-mobile-robots/mobile_robot_description/README.md

-# quimera_robot_simulation
+# quimera_robot_description
-Simulation package for the quimera mobile robot
+Description package for the quimera mobile robot